webeasystep/course/2-quote_of_the_day/lesson_4/README.md

  * where to add session_start , session_destroy and why ?
  * file input and why should use multipart and post with files
  * issue with handle upload files with 100000 + issue with adding date
+ * change some of your local server setting limitations

 # Resources
 https://www.php.net/manual/en/function.pathinfo.php